tushartushar/taksidiotis/guide.md

 * Enjoy various types of rum and Cuban history in Finca Vigia .
 Your rum will come along with the best Bar owners of the town and a friendly atmosphere where you can easily fit in. (https://www.facebook.com/fincavigiabar/?rf=176954512815542)

-* If you want to hear the best Greek music and party like a Greek then [Plintirio Bar] (https://www.facebook.com/Πλυντήριο-Bar-1413208995564217/) is your destination.
+* If you want to hear the best Greek music and party like a Greek then [Plintirio Bar](https://www.facebook.com/Πλυντήριο-Bar-1413208995564217/) is your destination.
 Located at Gazi (the area near the city center where most clubs are located) is the perfect choice for you.
-Check the location [here] (https://goo.gl/maps/DEHBaLYCqXH2).
+Check the location [here](https://goo.gl/maps/DEHBaLYCqXH2).

 * Located in Kolonaki, Cinderella is a disco-club where anyone feeling nostalgic for the 1970s will find solace.
 With its psychedelic décor, relaxed vibe and 1970s- and 1980s-oriented playlist, Cinderella quickly became a nightlife hub in Greece’s capital.
 As the club attracts a lot of people, make sure to reserve a table or come ‘early’; then all you have to do is get ready to surrender to the fun vibe and dance the night away.Get more info here (https://www.facebook.com/cinderelladisco/?rf=929806063741649)